rif/web2admin/README.md

 Installation
 ------------
- - Download the latest version from [here](https://github.com/rif/web2admin/downloads) and install it via the web2py interface.

-or

  - Download the [master tip](https://github.com/rif/web2admin/tarball/master), rename it to web2py.plugin.web2admin.w2p and install it via the web2py interface.

  The master branch will always contain to the latest stable version (the development will be done on another branch).